esteficodes/esteficodes/README.md

 <li> 👩🏽‍💻Frontend Developer | Tech Writer | Cibersecurity enthusiast ✍️</li>
 <li> 🔭 Started my coding journey as a @Technigo online bootcamper in 2021.</>
 <li> 🌱 I volunteer as a code mentor @HackYourFuture-CPH. </li>
-<li> 👯 I’m looking to collaborate on projects with a positive social impact.</li>
 <li> 📫 How to reach me: email: nialusby@gmail.com /Or let's connect on <a href="https://www.linkedin.com/in/estefan%C3%ADa-quevedo-lusby-24bb5a3/">Linkedin</a> </li>
 <li> You can read some of my articles about coding by visiting <a href="https://estefaniaquevedolusby.medium.com/">my Medium</a> site.</li>
 <li> 👯 I’m looking to collaborate on projects with a positive social impact.</li>